WhiteWater World: Performance

 WhiteWater World performed above expectations after opening with approximately 23,000 guests between 8 December and 31 December 2006.
 WhiteWater World continued to exceed Macquarie Leisure's expectations during its first year of operation.
-The first year saw 493,227 guests, exceeding the 450,000 estimate, earning the park over $8.4 million in revenue.
+The first year saw 493,227 guests, exceeding the 450,000 estimate on both the original water park Wet'n'Wild Hawaii, earning the park over $8.4 million in revenue.
 The park continued to perform well in subsequent years with an 18.4% increase in attendance in 2008.

 In June 2009, Macquarie Leisure was renamed to Ardent Leisure as part of a corporate repositioning which saw the company split from Macquarie.
 In August 2010, Ardent Leisure announced a decline in revenue and profits in its theme park division.
 It stated that a capital expenditure plan had been endorsed which would "...strengthen ride inventory and consumer appeal".

 WhiteWaterWorld is currently ranked as one of the world's most water efficient parks because of its sustainable water management and environmentally friendly technology.

 Expansion

 In September 2007, the park added two attractions: a pair of ProSlide Cannon Bowls called The Little Rippers and an events venue called The Shell.
 A month later, WhiteWater World submitted a development application to the Gold Coast City Council to extend the water park.
 The main feature of the application was a 25 m tower featuring three new water slides: two Mammoth slides and a Tornado Tantrum Alley.
 The expansion proposal also featured a lazy river and a large water play area.
 After two years, the application was approved by the council.
-The expansion plans have been delayed due to the 2007-2010 financial crisis.
+The expansion plans were delayed due to the 2008 financial crisis.

 In December 2009, it was reported that WhiteWater World planned to add a WhiteWater West AquaLoop.
 However Village Roadshow Theme Parks, owner of competitor Wet'n'Wild Gold Coast, attempted to negotiate an exclusivity agreement with the manufacturer.
 Three months later in February 2010, it was announced that WhiteWater World would build an alternative attraction built by ProSlide before the April school holidays.
 The Wedgie, the first ProSlide Superloop, opened on 1 April 2011.
 It was the first ride in Australia to feature a trap door release and was marketed as Australia's first looping water slide.

 In 2011, WhiteWater World's contract with Nickelodeon was terminated and Nickelodeon's Pipeline Plunge was renamed Pipeline Plunge.